analogdevicesinc/msdk/Examples/MAX78000/CNN/kws20_demo-riscv/README.md

 Rest of keywords and unrecognized words fall into "**Unknown**" category.

-The demo application runs on two cores: ARM and RISC-V. The RISC-V core gets audio from microphone and controls CNN engine.
-The ARM core shows a result of keyword detection on TFT display.
+The demo application runs on two cores: ARM and RISC-V. The RISC-V core gets an audio from the microphone and controls the CNN engine.
+The ARM core shows the result of keyword detection on the TFT display.

 ## Keyword Spotting Demo Software